slsa-framework/slsa-github-generator/.github/actions/README.md

 To create or update an internal Action, follow the 2 following steps:

 1. Create / modify the Action under `./github/actions/<your-action>` and get the changes merged.
 Let's call the resulting commit hash after merge `CH`.
-(Note: This won't affect builder's behavior since the existing code will still be calling the Action at an older commit hash).
+(Note: This won't affect any workflow's behavior since the existing code will still be calling the Action at an older commit hash).

 1. Update the re-usable workflow / Actions to use them in a follow-up PR: